Abadrausar/Rubble-/other/Rubble Readme.txt

 Libs/DFHack/Add Reaction:
 	Allows you to add reactions to buildings that are normally not possible to add reactions to, also allows you to remove all hardcoded reactions from a building.
+	This addon uses an automatically generated DFHack script that is unique to each set of raws, to ensure proper operation of this addon use "rubble -prep=<region>" before loading a region that uses this addon!
+If you do not prep between switching regions this addon may fail to work!
 	Requires the "Base/Templates" addon.
 	WARNING!
 Largely untested!

 Libs/DFHack/Announcement:
 	This addon is a modders resource for displaying announcements to the player.
 	Requires "Libs/DFHack/Command".
-	This addon also provides a Raptor command for advanced usage.
+	This addon also provides a script command for advanced usage.
-	This templates added by this addon are always available (even when the addon is not active).
+	The templates added by this addon are always available (even when the addon is not active).
 If the addon is not active then the templates will not actually do anything.

 Libs/DFHack/Command:
 	This addon is a modders resource for running DFHack commands from reactions.
 	Activating this addon adds a template that generates reaction product lines for autosyndrome boiling rocks (the boiling rocks in question are automatically defined).
-	This addon also provides a Raptor command for advanced usage.
+	This addon also provides a script command for advanced usage.

 Libs/DFHack/Fluids:
-	Adds the extremely useful fluids DFHack Lua library and command.
+	Adds the extremely useful rubble_fluids DFHack Lua library and command.
 	Also adds three convenience templates for filling minecarts with fluids, eating fluids, and spawning fluids.
 	Requires "Libs/DFHack/Command" (for the templates).